-Current literature will be considered in lectures and discussions that provides insight into how the cerebral cortex processes sensory information to generate and store cogent representations of the external world.
-The course includes laboratory exercises and demonstrations.
+Current literature that provides insight into how the cerebral cortex processes sensory information to generate and store cogent representations of the external world will be considered.
+Includes laboratory exercises and demonstrations.

 NEURODPT/PSYCH/ZOOLOGY 674 — BEHAVIORAL NEUROENDOCRINOLOGY SEMINAR

 Behavior results from a complex interplay among hormones, the brain, and environmental factors.
 Behaviors and their underlying neural substrates have evolved in response to specific environmental conditions, resulting in vast species diversity in behavioral and neuroendocrine solutions to environmental problems.
-This seminar is designed to explore the primary literature on the neuroendocrine underpinnings of behavior spanning from feeding to sex differences in complex social behaviors.
+Designed to explore the primary literature on the neuroendocrine underpinnings of behavior spanning from feeding to sex differences in complex social behaviors.
 A range of taxonomic groups will be discussed, including (but not limited to) mammals, birds, and fish.
-A background in neuroscience and/or endocrinology is strongly recommended.

 NEURODPT 700 — CYTOSKELETAL DYNAMICS

 Covers such issues as microtubule dynamics, microtubule-associated proteins, microtubule-organizing centers, actin filaments, actin regulatory proteins, intermediate filaments, cell motility, mitosis, process outgrowth, and cell differentiation.